akyriako/typesense-operator-docs/docs/faq.md

 * was diverting from the objective of just managing the lifecycle of the cluster itself and nothing more,
 * was rather a corner-case of your own landscape that needed individual adjusting (we try to keep it vanilla),
-* something was off (code quality, oversimplicity or overcomplexity of the solution, overall understanding (or lack of it) of the code base).
+* something was off (code quality, oversimplicity or overcomplexity of the solution, overall understanding -or lack of it- of the code base).

 ### Is there any Slack or Discord channel for support?